 Price TBC, samsung.com

 If you're still curious about the cameras that require deep pockets, here's the shortlist.
 These rigs are aimed at the professional filmmakers rather than average consumers, but it's still fun to learn about things you can't have.

-The GoPro cameras are pretty much the go-to for 360-degree creators but the company has launched its own rig.
+The GoPro cameras are pretty much the go-to for 360-degree creators but the company also launched its own rig.
 That means you get six cameras, Kolor software, smart remote, cables, memory cards and more, or you can buy the $1,500 casing alone if you already have the cameras.
-The whole set-up isn't as expensive as the other ones listed after, but it's still much more costly than the ones above.
-Units started shipping this summer and it looks like they're sold out for the time being.

 Easily the most expensive of the bunch, the Nokia OZO also promises to be one of the best.
 There are already big deals in place for companies to use the camera - like a recently inked deal with Disney - so here's hoping we'll get to see some cool stuff out of it.

-The spherical camera has eight synchronized global shutter sensors that capture stereoscopic 3D video, accompanied by spacial audio that's captured by eight integrated microphones.
+The spherical camera has eight synchronised global shutter sensors that capture stereoscopic 3D video, accompanied by spacial audio that's captured by eight integrated microphones.

 Surround360 was a surprise announcement from the social media company but the news after made it even better.
-Apparently the hardware and software specs for this camera is now free for the public later to download through GitHub.
+The hardware and software specs for this camera are free for the public to download through GitHub.